Venice in a Minor Key

 What seemed, on paper, like a gimmick became in practice the warmest room at the Biennale.
 People hold these dolls awkwardly at first and then differently, carefully, self-consciously, occasionally laughing.
 The reflective sunglasses turn the work back on you.
 It is the exhibition's clearest argument that care is a form of attention and attention is a form of politics.

-That Pinchuk show is, for many people who saw it during preview week, the emotional centre of the Biennale outside the Giardini.
-Still Joy — From Ukraine into the World, curated by Björn Geldhof and Oleksandra Pogrebnyak at Palazzo Contarini Polignac, takes Hlib Stryzhko’s testimonies as anchoring material for an exhibition that spreads outwards into works by Tacita Dean, Julian Charrière, Zhanna Kadyrova, Simone Post and others.
-Kadyrova’s lightboxes photograph bombed-out interiors, each one containing a single rescued potted plant in the rubble; Post’s candy chandeliers remake the palazzo as a child’s hallucination of delight, their melt-ability the point.
-The show has received wide coverage across major international press, and rightly so.
+The Pinchuk show is, for many people who saw it during preview week, the emotional centre of the Biennale outside the Giardini.
+Still Joy: From Ukraine into the World, curated by Björn Geldhof and Oleksandra Pogrebnyak at Palazzo Contarini Polignac, takes Hlib Stryzhko's testimonies as anchoring material for an exhibition that spreads outwards into works by Tacita Dean, Julian Charrière, Zhanna Kadyrova, Simone Post and others.
+Kadyrova's lightboxes photograph bombed-out interiors, each one containing a single rescued potted plant in the rubble; Post's candy chandeliers remake the palazzo as a child's hallucination of delight, their melt-ability the point.
+The show has received wide coverage across the international press, and rightly so.
 It is fragile in a way that most politically committed exhibitions cannot allow themselves to be, and it is the only show this week where I saw several people, separately, stop and quietly cry.

 The AI question, widely anticipated as this Biennale's ideological battleground, has not materialised as one.
 At Palazzo Diedo, Mat Dryhurst and Holly Herndon's Strange Rules treats it as a research field among others.
 The Holy See pavilion uses it as one compositional voice alongside Brian Eno, FKA Twigs and Precious Okoyomon.

 What the exhibition is quietly arguing, even if it never raises its voice, is that beauty is not comfort.
 It is not retreat.
 It is a form of remaining attentive to the world at a moment when the world is producing images faster than anyone can look at them.
-The tension is not entirely new: the Industrial Revolution generated the same anxieties about mechanisation and the erosion of human craft, producing in response movements like Arts and Crafts and, later, Art Nouveau.
+The tension is not entirely new: the Industrial Revolution generated similar anxieties about mechanisation and the erosion of human craft, producing in response movements like Arts and Crafts and, later, Art Nouveau.
 In Belgium specifically, figures like Henry van de Velde insisted that modernity did not have to come at the expense of artistry, that everyday objects still deserved care, ornament and imagination.
-Joseph Arzoumanov, one of the show’s younger participants, has built a hyper-decorated chessboard whose narrative is governed by AI logic, jewel-like Kings and Queens moving through a family story.
+Joseph Arzoumanov, one of the show's younger participants, has built a hyper-decorated chessboard whose narrative is governed by AI logic, jewel-like Kings and Queens moving through a family story.
 It is calm, integrated, almost ornamental: AI here as a collaborator that has learned to behave.
 Within the fading grandeur of the palazzo, this feels exactly right, beauty not as escape, but as insistence that human perception still has something to say.

 Philip Aguirre Y Oetgui’s sculpture “courtyard” will be presented by Guilloche Group this summer